Katie Hnida

-Katharine Anne Hnida (/ˈnaɪdə/; born May 17, 1981) is a former American football player who became the first woman to score in an NCAA Division I-A game, college football's highest level.
+Katharine Anne Hnida (/ˈnaɪdə/; born May 17, 1981) is an American former football player who became the first woman to score in an NCAA Division I-A game, college football's highest level.
 She accomplished this as placekicker for the University of New Mexico Lobos on August 30, 2003.

 Hnida is the third woman to have scored in a college football game, after Liz Heaston, who played for NAIA Willamette University in 1997, and Ashley Martin, who played for NCAA Division I-AA Jacksonville State University in 2001.
 While at University of Colorado Boulder in 1999 she became the second woman to dress for a Division I-A game, and the first to do so for a bowl game.

 Early life

-Hnida (pronounced without the H) grew up in Littleton, Colorado.
+Hnida grew up in Littleton, Colorado.
 She attended Chatfield Senior High School near Littleton, where she was a member of the football team.
 She went 3 for 3 in field goal attempts, and 27 for 28 in extra point attempts in her senior year.
 She was a member of the varsity team and named one of America's "20 most influential teens" by Teen People magazine.
 Rick Reilly wrote a "Life of Reilly" column about her.